 We do our best work in a team environment.
-Working with Calgary and area Dentists, we always recommend the right procedures to our dental partners to best treat their patients.
+We appreciate it when our referring doctors keep us "in the loop" regarding their patient's treatment plan (for large cases) so we can decide which endodontic treatments will work best.
 We believe that good dentistry begins with good communication and we are always available by phone or email to discuss any concerns or questions you may have.
-Additionally, if you have specific treatment requests (such as leaving one canal free of filling material so that you can later place a post) we appreciate keeping the lines of communication open so that we know either through a referral form or through email exactly what your goals are prior to the treatment date of your patients.
-We will always ask you if you have a specialist (ie: Oral Surgeon, Periodontist, Oral Medicine Specialist) you prefer to work with before referring your patients for further examination or to ask if your office would prefer to place any dental implants recommended.
+Additionally, if you have specific treatment requests (such as creating a post space) we keep the lines of communication open so we know what your goals are prior to treating your patient.
+You can either make requests on the referral form or by email.
+We will always ask you if you have a specialist (i.e.: Oral Surgeon, Periodontist) you prefer to work with before referring your patients for further examination or to ask if your office would prefer to place any dental implants recommended.

 Information we'll need you to provide:

 Knowledge of patients who have issues with fear, anxiety, or claustrophobia (and whether or not anxiolytics have helped in the past)